Email Us

 6. Respiratory health: Dry sauna usage has been shown to be beneficial for people with respiratory issues, such as asthma and bronchitis.
 The heat can help to open up airways and ease breathing difficulties.

-Wet Sauna Benefits
+Wet Sauna vs Dry Sauna Benefits

 The wet sauna heater, or steam room, IS known to offer several health and wellness benefits such as: